2014: The Year of Fire Blight (photo courtesy of B. Lehman)

 - Apogee: Apogee has the ability to control shoot blight, particularly when it's applied around petal fall and well before shoot blight symptoms appear.
 Research to date of using Apogee after symptoms indicates suppression of the disease minimal.
 Apogee stimulates antimicrobial chemicals in the tree; however, we do not know if these chemicals can still be stimulated later in the season.

 - OxiDate: OxiDate is a hydrogen dioxide (hydrogen peroxide) based product and kills microorganisms via surface contact.
 Hydrogen peroxide has no residual activity, nor will it control fungi or bacteria that have already penetrated the tissue.
 Consequently, it must be applied after a pathogen is deposited on the plant surface and before infection is initiated.
-OxiDate can cause severe fruit russetting under certain conditions.
-Research has shown no significant control for fire blight infection on apple.
+Research is ongoing to determine the efficacy using OxiDate to limit shoot blight in the orchard.

 - Phosphorous compounds: Aliette, ProPhyte, AgriFos, Phostrol are phosphorous compounds that have been evaluated for controlling fire blight post symptom development.
 Research to date has not indicated these are useful products for controlling shoot blight.